batiste cultural arts academy®

 Book the Batiste Brothers Band for your next event.
 From weddings to festivals, we are the affordable solution.
 Let us plan your wedding entertainment needs.
 We can provide duets, trios or a large band.
 The music includes dance, party or Jazz.
 New Orleans Music is also the Groom's choice.
 As well, we offer traditional wedding love songs.
 Call the experienced band.
 Call the Batiste Brothers Band LLC.
 Contact me and I'll be available to serve you.
 Paul Batiste: paulbatiste@aol.com 504-738-3040

-Batiste Brothers on You Tube: http://www.youtube.com/watch?v=Cok_OuNLGR4
+Batiste Brothers on You Tube: //www.youtube.com/watch?v=Cok_OuNLGR4

 For Booking Call: 504-738-3040 Paul Batiste, Manager — paulbatiste@aol.com